100 Notable alumni of

 -

-Stacy London is an American stylist, fashion consultant, author, and magazine editor.
-She is known primarily for her time as co-host on What Not to Wear, a reality television program that featured wardrobe and appearance makeovers.
+Stacy London is an American stylist, TV personality, author, and midlife advocate.
+She is best known as the co-host of the iconic TLC show What Not to Wear.

 -